adilakhter/papers-i-read/storage/tickertaip-parallel-raid.md

 - Originator: host interface
 - Worker: connect to disk

-assume **parity calcution is a driving factor in determing the performance of a RAID array**
+assume **parity calculation is a driving factor in determining the performance of a RAID array**

 - several originator node connect to different host
-- a single host can be connected to multiple originators for higher performance and greator failure resilience
+- a single host can be connected to multiple originators for higher performance and greater failure resilience

 processors are cost-effective engines for calculation parity